mckay-software/copper-casper/README.md

 ## Copyright & License

-Copyright (c) 2015 McKay Software
+- Copyright © 2015 McKay Software
-Copyright (c) 2013-2015 Ghost Foundation
+- Copyright © 2013-2015 Ghost Foundation

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in